Who (might have) met whom - whole list

 Martin Lewis Perl (24/6/1927 - 30/9/2014) was an American chemical engineer and physicist who won the Nobel Prize in Physics in 1995, known for discovery of tau lepton. - 1928 - 2020: Ennio Morricone

-Ennio Morricone (10/11/1928 - 6/6/2020) was an Italian composer, orchestrator, conductor, trumpeter, and pianist, known for composing Once Upon a Time in the West (Film Score) and The Legend of 1900 (Film Score). - 1929 - 2019: Murray Gell-Mann
+Ennio Morricone (10/11/1928 - 6/6/2020) was an Italian composer, orchestrator, conductor, trumpeter, and pianist, known for composing For a Few Dollars More (Film Score) and Battle of Algiers (Film Score). - 1929 - 2019: Murray Gell-Mann

-Murray Gell-Mann (15/9/1929 - 24/5/2019) was an American theoretical physicist, laureat of the Nobel Prize in Physics in 1969, known for eightfold way and current algebra. - 1929 - 2018: Richard Taylor
+Murray Gell-Mann (15/9/1929 - 24/5/2019) was an American theoretical physicist, laureat of the Nobel Prize in Physics in 1969, known for seesaw theory of neutrino masses and totalitarian principle. - 1929 - 2018: Richard Taylor

 Richard Edward Taylor (2/11/1929 - 22/2/2018) was a Canadian physicist and Stanford University professor, recipient of the Nobel Prize in Physics in 1990, known for evidence of existence of gluons and formalization of first quarks. - 1929 - 2024: Peter Higgs